joaotavora/beardbolt/README.md

 ### Why Beardbolt over RMSbolt

+- 3-5x faster on typical files, more on larger files.
+See [here for benchmarks](#benchmarks).
 - Doesn't require file to be saved.
-- 3-5x faster on typical files.
-See [here for benchmarks](#benchmarks).
 - 🌈Has pretty rainbows🌈
-- Has more useful Godbolt features like "execute program" and "preserve/filter library functions" .
+- Has useful Godbolt features like "execute program" and "preserve/filter library functions" .
-- Simpler code (less than half the LOC, but also less funcional in some regards if we're honest).
+- Simpler code (less than half the LOC, though less funcional in some regards if we're honest).

 ### Why RMSbolt over Beardbolt